bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 13.5 Test::Unit assertions pp 193
+Ch 14 When Trouble Strikes! pp 195